toolfactory/jvm-driver/docs/index.md

 There are four kinds of driver:

 * the **default driver** completely based on Java api
-* the **dynamic driver** that extends the default driver and uses JNI functions only if the the Java based functions offered by the default driver are unable to accomplish the tasks
+* the **dynamic driver** that extends the default driver and uses a JNI function only if the the a Java based function offered by the default driver cannot be initialized
 * the **hybrid driver** that extends the default driver and uses some JNI functions only when run on JVM 17 and later
 * the **native driver** that extends the hybrid driver and uses JNI functions more consistently regardless of the Java version it is running on